A New Boundary Condition on Reionization: Pearson Coefficient Physical Interpretation

-To build intuition for the physics underlying the Pearson coefficient, Fig.~\ref{fig:SFRDxH} shows the redshift evolution of its key components.
-The first two panels display the average ionized fraction, $\bar{x}_{\rm HII}(z)$, and the global signal, $\bar{T}_{21}(z)$, while the third shows the unnormalized coefficient between star formation rate density (SFRD) and the neutral fraction $x_{\rm HI}$.\footnote{In the third panel of Fig.~\ref{fig:SFRDxH}, we show the unnormalized Pearson coefficient $P_{\rm un}(z)=\sum_i(x_{{\rm HI},i}-\bar{x}_{\rm HI})({\rm SFRD}_i-\overline{\rm SFRD})$, to avoid numerical instabilities when $x_{\rm HI}$ approaches zero.} The last panel shows the Pearson coefficient between SFRD and the 21-cm field, with (solid) or without (dashed) accounting for $x_{\rm HI}$ evolution.
+To build intuition for the physics underlying the Pearson coefficient, Fig.~\ref{fig:SFRDxH} shows the evolution of its key components.
+The first two panels display the average ionized fraction, $\bar{x}_{\rm HII}(z)$, and the global signal, $\bar{T}_{21}(z)$, while the third shows the unnormalized coefficient between star formation rate density (SFRD) and neutral fraction $x_{\rm HI}$.\footnote{In the third panel of Fig.~\ref{fig:SFRDxH}, we show the unnormalized Pearson coefficient $P_{\rm un}(z)=\sum_i(x_{{\rm HI},i}-\bar{x}_{\rm HI})({\rm SFRD}_i-\overline{\rm SFRD})$, to avoid numerical instabilities when $x_{\rm HI}$ approaches zero.}

+The last panel shows the Pearson coefficient between SFRD and the 21-cm field, with (solid) or without (dashed) accounting for $x_{\rm HI}$ evolution.

 Once $T_{21}$ is in emission everywhere, the positive correlation between $T_{21}$ and SFRD saturates (blue dot).
 The saturation amplitude depends on the shot noise, which decorrelates the fields on small scales: for larger shot noise, the peak of $P(z)$ is farther below $1$.